 The methodology is based on the following main principles:

 Depending on the static analysis of indicators in each category, district performance has been assessed by means of a five-point scale: from ‘poor’ (the lowest degree) to ‘very good’ (the highest degree).
-Analysis is based on the last year’s available data (2015).
-Data for 2014 or 2013 is used for some indicators where no data for 2015 is available.
+Analysis is based on the last year’s available data (2022 or 2021).

 The methodological approaches in regional comparisons can be summarised in the following three basic types, depending on the use of: